EdwardJFox/challonge-ts/README.md

 ## Building
 Ensure you have `gulp-cli` installed locally, then run `npm run build`.
 Hopefully it goes all right with no errors! :)

+## Merging with master
+After you have run the tests, and built the project, your repo should be good to go for merging with master!